Trevin-12/Learn-Git/README.md

 # Learn-Git
-learning Git to drop the class
+learning Git to drop the class!!!